epics-rip/exampleCPP/helloRPC/README.md

-# rdbService
+# helloRPC

 A channelRPC hello world server.

 ## Building

-If a proper RELEASE.local file exists one or two directory levels above **rdbService** then just type:
+If a proper RELEASE.local file exists one or two directory levels above **helloRPC** then just type:

     make